We will be looking at two classes of widgets that the extension provides.

 Detailed information on each Widget ↑ Back to top

 Please refer to the following sections for detailed information about each widget.

 - Product Search Field

 - Product Filter — Price

 - Product Filter — Tags

 - Product Filter – Sale

 - Product Filter – Reset

 Widgets, Shortcodes and Themes ↑ Back to top

-You may have noticed that the options are very similar to those described for the shortcodes, – giving you the option to choose a widget or a shortcode depending on which is more suitable.
+The options of these widgets are very similar to those described for the Shortcodes – giving you the option to choose a widget or a shortcode depending on which is more suitable.
 If you are a developer and familiar with theme templates, the plugin also offers you the same features through its API.